 Disclaimer: I want to thank the Kerala tourism board for inviting me to travel to Kerala and see all of the highlights of Kerala.
 Although my trip was sponsored by them, of course all opinions shared here are my own.

 This post about the highlights of Kerala contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling at no extra cost to you.
-Thanks!
+I may receive a commission for purchases made through this link, at no additional cost to you.